ldesi/virtualization_technologies_course/4_unikernel_virtualization/README.md

 ## Installing kraft

-The `kraft` tool and Unikraft build system have a number of package requirements; please run the following command (on `apt-get`-based systems) to install the requirements:
+The `kraft` tool and Unikraft build system have several packages to be installed; please run the following command (on `apt-get`-based systems) to install the requirements:

     apt-get install -y --no-install-recommends build-essential libncurses-dev libyaml-dev flex git wget socat bison unzip uuid-runtime;